Home

 Alan Hollinghurst, The Stranger's Child (2011), about the threatened reputation of a poet whose lines in a child's notebook become famous after he is killed in World War I.

-Kate Kerrigan, Ellis Island (2010), about an Irishwoman who wants to continue working as a ladies maid in New York, although her husband remains in rural Ireland fighting for Irish independence.
+Kate Kerrigan, Ellis Island (2010), about an Irishwoman who wants to continue working as a ladies maid in New York, although her husband remains in rural Ireland fighting for Irish independence; #1 in the Ellis Island trilogy.

 Morgan Llywelyn, 1916, A Novel of the Irish Rebellion, about a young man in Dublin during the Irish fight for independence; #1 in the Irish Century series.